MrValdez/PyCon-APAC-2018-renpy-workshop/README.md

 # Pre-requisites

 1. Download Ren'py from https://www.renpy.org/
-1. If you do not have an IDE (that is capable of turning tabs into spaces), I recommend getting and installing [notepad2](http://www.flos-freeware.ch/notepad2.html).
+2. If you do not have an IDE (that is capable of turning tabs into spaces), I recommend getting and installing [notepad2](http://www.flos-freeware.ch/notepad2.html).
-1. Open Ren'py.
+3. Open Ren'py.
 Wait for it to run.
 It takes a while.
  a.
 Click preferences
  b.
-Change Text Editor to "System Editor" c Click return to get out of the preferences.
+Change Text Editor to "System Editor"
+ c.
+Click return to get out of the preferences
 ![](https://raw.githubusercontent.com/MrValdez/PyCon-APAC-2018-renpy-workshop/master/text-editor-preferences.png)
-1. Click on "script.rpy".
+4. Click on "script.rpy".
 On Windows, you should get a dialog for setting the program to run when .rpy files are opened.
 Find your IDE.
 If you can't find your IDE, expand the dialog box and navigate to your IDE's executable.
 ![](https://raw.githubusercontent.com/MrValdez/PyCon-APAC-2018-renpy-workshop/master/rpy-association.png)
-1. Click on "script.rpy" again.
+5. Click on "script.rpy" again.
 It should open up your IDE.

 # Creating your first project

 1. Click on Create New Project.
 If this is the first time you run ren'py, it will ask you where you would want to put your project files.
 Select a directory.
-1. For project name, call it "PyCon APAC".
+2. For project name, call it "PyCon APAC".
 Just select the default resolution and choose a color scheme you like.
 You can change these properties later in options.rpy.
-1. Make sure that "PyCon APAC" is highlighted on the projects list.
+3. Make sure that "PyCon APAC" is highlighted on the projects list.
 Click on "script.rpy"
 ![](https://raw.githubusercontent.com/MrValdez/PyCon-APAC-2018-renpy-workshop/master/projects-select.png)

 # Creating your first visual novel

 1. Select all the text in "script.rpy".
 Delete them all.
 We will not be using this for our first visual novel
-1. Type in the following:
+2. Type in the following:

 ```
 label start: